 Precision and Accuracy: The Heart of Every Measurement

 When we talk about kitchen scales, “accuracy” and “precision” are often used interchangeably, but they refer to slightly different aspects.
 Accuracy means the scale gives the correct weight, while precision refers to its ability to measure down to tiny increments.
 Most home cooks will be satisfied with a scale that measures in 1-gram or 0.05-ounce increments.
-However, for highly sensitive tasks like baking yeast breads or making molecular gastronomy dishes, a scale offering precision down to a tenth or even a hundredth of a gram can be a game-changer.
+However, for highly sensitive tasks like baking yeast breads or making molecular gastronomy dishes, a scale offering precision down to a tenth or even a hundredth of a gram can be a major upgrade.

-For everyday cooking and most baking, a scale that measures in 1-gram (or 0.05-ounce) increments is usually sufficient.
+What level of precision do I need in a kitchen scale?For everyday cooking and most baking, a scale that measures in 1-gram (or 0.05-ounce) increments is usually sufficient.
 If you’re into highly specific baking or portion control where minute differences matter, consider models that offer precision down to 0.1g or even 0.01g.

-Accuracy indicates how close a measurement is to the true value, meaning it gives the correct weight.
+What is the difference between accuracy and precision in a scale?Accuracy indicates how close a measurement is to the true value, meaning it gives the correct weight.
 Precision refers to the scale’s ability to consistently reproduce the same measurement repeatedly and to measure very small changes in weight.
 A scale can be precise but inaccurate if it consistently measures incorrectly, or accurate but not precise if it can’t detect minute changes.

 Capacity and Measurement Units: Weighing Up Your Needs